Skip to content

 Overall Architecture

-OSCBench starts from the HowToChange dataset, abstracting 20 actions and 134 objects into 9 action categories and 8 object categories (28 subcategories) through human-machine collaboration, constructing three types of OSC scenarios (conventional 108, novel 20, compositional 12), each with 8 action-object combinations, totaling 1,120 prompts.
-Evaluation covers four dimensions: semantic adherence, OSC performance, scene alignment, and perceptual quality.
+OSCBench originates from the HowToChange dataset.
+Through human-machine collaboration, 20 actions and 134 objects were abstracted into 9 action categories and 8 object categories (28 sub-categories).
+Based on this, Regular, Novel, and Compositional OSC scenarios (108/20/12) were constructed, each containing 8 action-object combinations for a total of 1,120 prompts.
+Evaluation is conducted across four dimensions: semantic following, OSC performance, scene alignment, and perceptual quality.

 Key Designs